Effect of quantum jumps on non-Hermitian system: INTRODUCTION

 This paper is organized as follows.
-In Sec. \ref{sec:Basis}, we introduce the effective NH Hamiltonian approach and combine it with the perturbation theory to derive a solution for the density operator with quantum jumps as perturbations.
-Here we assume that the quantum jump terms in the master equation are so small that these terms can be treated as perturbations.
-In Sec. \ref{sec:TLS} and Sec. \ref{sec:BCS} we apply our method to two-level system with decoherence and the dissipative BCS (Bardeen-Cooper-Schrieffer) system \cite{bardeen1957microscopic}.
-The approximate density operator, energy and superfludity state are presented and discussed in these section.
-The results would shed light on the fate of BCS states when the jumping terms can not be neglected.
+In Sec. \ref{sec:Basis}, we introduce the effective NH Hamiltonian approach and combine it with the perturbation theory to derive a solution for the density operator.
+We first assume that the quantum jump terms in the master equation are negligible, then treat these terms as perturbations.
+In Sec. \ref{sec:TLS} and Sec. \ref{sec:BCS} we apply our method to two-level system with decoherence and a dissipative BCS (Bardeen-Cooper-Schrieffer) system \cite{bardeen1957microscopic}.
+We calculate the approximate density operator, energy and the fidelity of initial state by the present theory.
+The results are discussed and the effect of quantum jumps on the BCS state is analyzed.
 Finally, we conclude in Sec. \ref{sec:conclusion} .